 The technique, or attitude, is “being with”, “listen”, “accompany”, “welcome whatever might be there”, not falling into mechanic reactions (massage techniques, research of resisting points, analysis of body-language, …).

-The client is directly connected to her experiential process which may go on in a very deep way.
-Talking about her eyes, in pain, a client expressed verbally that something is blocked.
+The client is directly connected to her/his experiential process which may go on in a very deep way.
+Talking about her eyes, in pain, Suzan expressed verbally that something is blocked.
 Touching the eyes, she said feeling suddenly that she had eyes and not only a pain-center and could “listen” to the blocking instead of talking about it.
 The blocking was about not taking her place in the world.

 As the body is linked to many taboos, these taboos are like a wall hiding the real experience.
 Fear, apprehension, phantasm, projection hold back our real experience.
 A body-oriented listening invites to the direct experience.
 And as there is no guidance, judgement or analysis, trust in the inner process can grow rapidly.
-Several clients realised their sexual blocking when touching the hips.
-They could come to more openness of their energy, without going towards sexual desire in that moment.
+Several clients realized their sexual blocking when touching the hips.
+They could come to more openness of their energy, thus without going towards sexual desire.

-Anxiety can easier be reduced because the client does not need to “hold” her being all the time, she can go deeper into the reality of the concrete feeling, wideness of the anxiety, not obliged to fight against it and feeling that there is not only fear in the organism but also other emotions.
-Like in Focusing, permanent verbal verification is necessary in order to check if the client is ready to explore that anxiety so that she is in connection with the ability to stop the exploration, feel other emotions or body-sensations and keeps aware of the situation.
+Anxiety can easier be reduced because the clients do not need to “hold” themselves all the time, they can go deeper into the reality of the concrete feeling, the wideness of the anxiety, not obliged to fight against it and they can feel that there is not only fear in the organism but also other emotions.
+Like in Focusing, permanent verbal verification is necessary in order to check if the clients are ready to explore that anxiety so that tey are in connection with the ability to stop the exploration, feel other emotions or body-sensations and keep aware of the situation.
 Client with anxiety paralysed from rising from bed, having multiple cross-reactions during body-therapy.